sumcash-project/docs/app/assets/docs/014-checkpoints.md

 # Checkpoints

-Checkpoints are chosen block heights for which the checksum is saved the Sumcoin client.
+Checkpoints are chosen block heights for which the checksum is saved the Sumcash client.
 With the help of checkpoints, your client is able to identify if it has downloaded the correct blockchain or if an attacker attempts to provide it with a chain featuring "fake history".

 ## Deep chain reorganizations